euler-xyz/euler-governance/docs/GOV-ARCHITECTURE.md

 EUL token-holders can delegate their voting rights to themselves, or an address of their choice.
 Addresses that own or have been delegated at least 0.5% of the total EUL supply can create governance proposals.

 When a governance proposal is created, it enters a 2 day review period, after which voting weights are recorded and voting begins.
 Voting lasts for 7 days; if a majority, and at least 3% of the EUL supply votes are cast for the proposal, it is queued in the Timelock, and can be implemented 2 days later.
 In total, any change to the protocol takes at least one week.

+### Tally
+Tally is a platform focused on enabling on-chain governance for DeFi projects.
+The Tally governance web application [provides transparency around the governance of various DeFi protocols, e.g., Compound, Uniswap, etc.](https://www.coindesk.com/tally-defi-governance-funding-round) bringing all of the proposals and voting for these protocols under a shared user interface.

+Full Tally documentation can be accessed here: [Tally](https://docs.withtally.com)

 ## EUL